mattb3113/docs/README.md

 ```

 The client app will post form data to `/create-checkout-session` and redirect to Stripe Checkout.
 After payment success, the server uses a webhook to generate the PDF and email it to the provided address.

+## Final Integration Overview

+The paystub generator initializes on `DOMContentLoaded` and immediately displays the first step.
+All navigation buttons are managed through delegated listeners so dynamically added elements work seamlessly.
+Every form input registers handlers for validation and live preview updates.

+Event flow: **user interaction → validation → step update → preview refresh**.
+Missing critical elements are reported via `console.error`.
+Invalid data triggers inline visual feedback while preview issues fall back to placeholder values.

+To verify a build:

+1. Navigate through the steps and ensure next/previous controls work.
+2. Confirm salary amounts format as currency when blurring the input.
+3. Modify any field and check that the preview updates immediately.
+4. Watch the progress indicator to verify accurate tracking of the current step.